-The Ombudsman will be the final arbiter in resolving such complaints, with the aim to return the complainant to the position they were in prior to any issue having occurred at the forefront of any investigation.
+The Financial Services Ombudsman in Jersey will be the final arbiter in resolving such complaints, with the aim to return the complainant to the position they were in prior to any issue having occurred at the forefront of any investigation.

-Pursuant to the terms of Article 8 of the Law, complaints can be made by certain persons including individuals, small businesses (defined as “microenterprises”), charities, trusts, foundations or indeed any other person that the Minister for Economic Development may specify from time to time following a recommendation by the OFSO.
+Pursuant to the terms of Article 8 of the Law, complaints can be made to the Financial Services Ombudsman by certain persons including individuals, small businesses (defined as “microenterprises”), charities, trusts, foundations or indeed any other person that the Minister for Economic Development may specify from time to time following a recommendation by the OFSO.